Devanik21/Latent-Inference-Manifold/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [Apache-2.0 License](LICENSE).

 ---